l-oppi/NewReleasesTracker/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](LICENSE.txt) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is a free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](LICENSE.txt) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.